Uber boss says U.S. market unprofitable amid tough competition from Lyft

 He added that Uber staff was working to accommodate the “perfectly reasonable asks” from Transport for London, the taxi regulating body.

-Khosrowshahi was also upbeat about Brazil, where Uber has joined forces with other ride-services companies to block regulations.
+Khosrowshahi was also upbeat about Brazil, where Uber has joined forces with other ride-services companies to block regulations [nL1N1NB0G9].
 The Senate last week voted to scrap parts of a bill, now to be taken up by the House, that would have effectively turned the companies into regular taxi services.

 Reporting by Heather Somerville, Editing by Peter Henderson and Susan Thomas